 This is my home page.
 Thanks for visiting!

 I grew up in southeast Pennsylvania, west of Philadelphia.
-My undergraduate degree is from Yale College (English, ’91), though I also attended Penn State for two of my undergraduate years.
+My undergraduate degree is from Yale College (English, ’91, summa cum laude), though I also attended Penn State for two of my undergraduate years.
 After college, from 1992-1994, I took graduate classes in fine art (lithography) and education at the University of Arizona in Tucson.
 From 1994-1996, I served with the United States Peace Corps in Turkmenistan, where I taught English and co-authored the first Turkmen-English dictionary.
 I earned my law degree from the University of Virginia School (2000), where I was a Dillard Scholar, an Articles Editor on the Virginia Law Review, and a member of the Society of Fellows.

 After law school, I clerked for Judge Walter K. Stapleton on the United States Court of Appeals for the Third Circuit.
 After that, I practiced intellectual property and technology litigation at Dechert LLP in Philadelphia.
 While at Dechert, I was pro bono co-counsel (with William McSwain) for Ken Hamidi in the California Supreme Court case of Intel Corp. v.
 Hamidi.

 I have visited and taught classes at Columbia School of Law (2009), the University of Graz, Austria (2005), Drexel Law School (2013), and Temple Law School (2013).
 I have also led a working group at the Rutgers Center for Cultural Analysis (2005-2006) and regularly served on review panels for the National Science Foundation.